What Is Salsa Dancing?

 The dancing is done on eight-beat music, with dancers moving on three beats, pausing for one beat, dancing for three beats, and pausing for one beat.
 During the pause some sort of flourish can be utilized, be it a stomp of the foot, casting out the hand or kicking the lower leg.

-In addition to the partnered movements of salsa dancing, dancers may incorporate solo breaks known as shines into their routines.
+In addition to the partnered movements of salsa dancing, dancers may incorporate solo breaks known as shines.

 Salsa appeals to many people because you are not controlled by too many parameters, you are free to vary the basic steps and improvise your own moves.
 Salsa is something for you to enjoy, it allows you to do almost anything - you just need to know the basic steps, and follow the music.

 Another advantage of doing Salsa is that you are not limited to one dance partner.
 You require a fixed partner for most ballroom dances because the steps are choreographed.
 But for Salsa, you can dance with anybody because the leader is the "on the spot choreographer".

 A lady can ask a gentleman to dance in a Salsa club without it being automatically taken as a 'come-on'!
 An unspoken rule in the clubs, is that you do not turn down a dance.

 To get the most out of Salsa, the key is to 'let go'.
 While newbies usually begin with feelings of inadequacy when they step onto the dance floor, these feelings soon disappear as they overcome their inhibitions.
 Before long they have loosened up and are dancing in front of everybody.